-It is controversial, however, whether a more robust armchair self-knowledge should be allowed.
+It is controversial, however, whether this kind of "transparancy" of different contents should be allowed.
 An externalist might instead dismiss such knowledge as an illusion of the Cartesian paradigm (Millikan 1984; 1993, Goldberg 1999b; 2007b, Williamson 2000, ch.
-4, Brown 2004).
-Nonetheless, some externalists seek to mitigate the threat that EXT poses to first-person critical reasoning.
+4, Brown 2004, Schroeter 2007).
+Moreover, even if the externalist can uphold this "transparancy" of difference, it may still be insufficient to explain why Peter is not being irrational (Gertler 2015, Wikforss 2015).
+Regardless, some externalists seek to explain why Peter should not be rationally criticized for his reasoning.

-The main strategy here is to deny that Peter, as a slow switch victim, refers to different people in (i) versus (ii) (Schiffer 1992; Burge 1998; Goldberg 2007a).
+A common strategy here is simply to deny that Peter, as a slow switch victim, refers to different people in (i) versus (ii) (Schiffer 1992; Burge 1998; Goldberg 2007a).
 The more natural interpretation may have ‘Pavarotti’ denoting Twin Pavarotti in both instances, in which case, his argument is valid.
 Of course, this interpretation means that (i) expresses a false memory.
 But at least there is no unnoticed equivocation within the armchair.

-On the other hand, there might be other examples of arguments that merely appear valid, whose invalidity does not turn on the interpretation of the names (Boghossian 1992b).
-Further, it may be dubious to see Peter's memory as “shifty” between environments—where (i) comes to express a false memory about Twin Pavarotti, even though the memory was caused by Pavarotti on Earth (in the normal way).
+On the other hand, there might be other examples of arguments that merely appear valid in the armchair, and whose invalidity is not due to equivocation on the names (Boghossian 1992b).
+Further, it may be dubious to see Peter’s memory as “shifty” between environments—where (i) comes to express a false memory about Twin Pavarotti, even though the memory was caused by Pavarotti on Earth (in the normal way).
 However, the possibility of a “shifty” memory has generated a significant amount of discussion, in part, because it alone would cut against slow switch arguments.
 Further discussion is thus relegated to section 3.3.

-But in this setting, some compatibilists respond that the Peter example misconceives how content is attributed (Stalnaker 2008; also cf. Stalnaker 1990).
-According to this compatibilist, “content” is something we posit to predict/retrodict the subject's behavior.
-(In this, Stalnaker apparently adopts an interpretivist view of content, akin to that of Davidson 1973; 1987.)
-Moreover, it is held that what “adequately explains” behavior depends on the attributor's aims or purposes.
+Regardless, in this setting, some compatibilists respond that the Peter example misconceives how content is attributed--for the claim is that “content” is something we posit to predict/retrodict the subject’s behavior (Stalnaker 2008, Jackman 2015; also cf. Stalnaker 1990).
+(The compatibilist here is adopting an interpretivist view of content, akin to that of Davidson 1973; 1987.)
+Moreover, it is held that what “adequately explains” behavior depends on the attributor’s aims or purposes.
 Consequently, in one context (i) might be seen as expressing a false memory about Twin Pavarotti.
 That might occur if, e.g., the aim is to explain why Peter talks to Twin Pavarotti as if they were long-time acquaintances.
 Yet for different explanatory purposes, (i) could be interpreted as expressing a genuine memory about Pavarotti.
 Our compatibilist holds, moreover, that either interpretation of Peter can be legitimate, for there simply is no attributor-independent fact about what mental contents Peter really has.